When I launched my 2nd business,

 speaking program, Secrets of Impact

-and Influence, based on the latest
+, based on the latest

 brain research in learning.
 What was